-Undergraduate architecture program curricula include courses related to designing practical and aesthetically pleasing structures, architecture theory, project planning and environmental issues.
+Undergraduate architecture program curricula generally cover a variety of topics related to designing practical and aesthetically pleasing structures, architecture theory, and project planning.
+Studio courses also help prospective architects develop critical-thinking and leadership skills through creative and environmentally-focused projects.
 The topics noted below are usually covered:

 - Architecture history

-- Green building design
+- Structural steel design

-- CAD for architecture
+- CAD drawings

-M.Arch. students learn advanced concepts dealing with designing and preserving structures, and understanding the theories and history of architecture.
+M.Arch. students learn advanced concepts dealing with designing and preserving structures and understanding the theories and history of architecture.
 Some classes also teach students to relate architecture to city planning and urban development.
 Coursework emphasizes the subjects noted below:

 - Architectural criticism

 - Digital design techniques